manuel-woelker/tool-tool/README.md

 ## How it works:

-1. A configuration file (`.tool-tool.v1.yaml`) in the project repository root defines all the tool dependencies and where to download them.
+1. A configuration file (`.tool-tool.v2.kdl`) in the project repository root defines all the tool dependencies and where to download them.
 2. Small bootstrap binaries (`tt`, `tt.exe`) for all development platforms are also checked into your repository.
 3. All tool calls are then made through this bootstrap program.
-It parses the configuration file, downloads and caches the tools and executes the given command
+It parses the configuration file, downloads and caches the tools and executes the given command.

 A sample yarn invocation: